Skip to main content

 Security note

-1. In your app registration, go to API permissionsAdd a permissionMicrosoft GraphApplication permissions
+1. In the app registration, open API permissionsAdd a permissionMicrosoft GraphApplication permissions (not Delegated).

 2. Add:

-4. Verify all permissions show Granted for [Your Organization] with a green checkmark
+4. Verify both permissions show status Granted for [Your Organization] with a green checkmark.

 Permission types